 Please, Call me Brad.

-My lovely wife Leigh Anne Landis and I are happy to call the downtown Florence area our home.
-In my free time I enjoy working as an adjunct professor, teaching Criminal Procedure, at the Birmingham School of Law, attending concerts, and spending as much time as possible in Savannah, Georgia.
+My lovely wife Leigh Anne Landis and I are happy to call downtown Florence our home.
+In my free time I enjoy working as an adjunct professor, teaching Criminal Procedure at the Birmingham School of Law, attending shows, and spending as much time as possible in Savannah, Georgia.
 I am available for a meeting at my office, over a cup of coffee, or while sharing a drink.
 Contact me today to schedule that meeting.